Sport Administration Program MS Sport Admin Online

 The University of Louisville SPAD program is truly about the people.
 From the Professors, to the fellow masters candidates, to the University community itself, this is a place that feels like a family.

 The University of Louisville offers a Master of Science in Sport Administration.
-The graduate program is designed to prepare students to enter careers in the sport industry.
+The graduate program is designed to prepare students for leadership roles within a diverse and evolving sport industry.
 The SPAD program has a diverse student population representing a variety of geographical, cultural, educational, and professional backgrounds.

-The SPAD major includes 36 credit hours of required courses (including three hours of internship) and nine hours of electives (students choose from many available courses).
+The SPAD master’s program includes 36 credit hours of required courses (including three hours of internship) and nine hours of electives (students choose from many available courses), allowing students to customize their study to meet their interests and career aspirations.

 The Louisville community provides numerous opportunities for students to gain practical experience while completing their academic programs.
-Our students have worked with local organizations such as Bellarmine University, Churchill Downs, YMCA, UofL Athletics, Louisville Bats, Louisville Slugger, Louisville Sports Commission, Mid-South Conference, and the KFC Yum!
-Center.
+Our students have worked with local organizations such as Bellarmine University, Churchill Downs, YMCA, UofL Athletics, Louisville Bats, Louisville Slugger, Louisville Sports Commission, Mid-South Conference, the KFC Yum!
+Center, Louisville City Football Club, Racing Louisville Football Club, and USTA of Southern Kentucky.

 In addition, Louisville hosts dozens of major indoor and outdoor recreational and professional sporting events, including the Kentucky Derby, Ironman Triathlon, Kentucky Derby Festival, NCAA Championship Events, and Breeders Cup.